verboompj/Docker/README.md

 #

-The goal is to have Pihole to leverage the Cloudflared service as a DoH ( DNS over HTTP) service.
+The goal is to have Pihole to leverage the Cloudflared service as a DoH ( DNS over HTTPS) service.

 I want to have 2 seperate containers, each with its own role.